Swiss German: Variation and distribution

 Swiss German is a regional or political umbrella term, not a linguistic unity.
 For all Swiss-German dialects, there are idioms spoken outside Switzerland that are more closely related to them than to some other Swiss-German dialects.
 The main linguistic divisions within Swiss German are those of Low, High and Highest Alemannic, and mutual intelligibility across those groups is almost fully seamless, despite some differences in vocabulary.
 Low Alemannic is only spoken in the northernmost parts of Switzerland, in Basel and around Lake Constance.
-High Alemannic is spoken in most of the Swiss Plateau, and is divided in an eastern and a western group.
+High Alemannic is spoken in most of the Swiss Plateau, and is divided into an eastern and a western group.
 Highest Alemannic is spoken in the Alps.